styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-prismjs/README.md

 This will be rendered in a `<code class=language-css>` with just the (syntax highlighted) text of `.some-class { background-color: red }`

-### Disabling syntax highlighting
+## Disable syntax highlighting

-If you need to prevent any escaping or highlighting, you can use the `none` language; the inner contents will not be changed at all.
+If you want to disable syntax highlighting in specific code blocks, use the `none` language.

 # Copyright & License